Rising bubbles draw surface patterns: a numerical study: Summary and conclusions

 A key feature of the regular patterns is the lateral dispersion--instead of aggregation--of surface bubbles.
 This suggests potential applications in interfacial heat transfer enhancement via foam suppression and contaminant removal through spiral-pattern-driven surface sweeping.
 Moreover, the patterns' sensitivity to operational parameters enables real-time monitoring of gas flow rates, bubble release intervals, and fluid properties.
 As a minimal model of self-organization, this study demonstrates how localized dynamics govern emergent macroscopic order, offering insights for understanding, designing, and controlling collective behaviors in broader self-organized systems.

 \textbf{ACKNOWLEDGEMENTS}

-D. Li and G. Zhou acknowledge the support of the National Natural Science Foundation of China (grant number 12202441).
+This work was supported by the National Natural Science Foundation of China (Grant No. 12202441) and the Xiaomi Young Scholar Program.
 D. Li appreciates the advice from Dr. Petr Karnakov on the use of Aphros.
 The authors also thank Dr. Zibo Ren for his participation in the early stage of this study.